-The Medicaid Disproportionate Share Hospital (DSH) program provides essential financial assistance to hospitals that care for our nation’s most vulnerable populations – children, the poor, the disabled and the elderly.
-These hospitals also provide critical community services, such as trauma and burn care, high-risk neonatal care and disaster preparedness resources.
-Congress cut Medicaid DSH payments in the Affordable Care Act (ACA), reasoning that hospitals would care for fewer uninsured patients as health coverage expanded.
-However, the projected increase in coverage has not been fully realized.
+The Medicaid Disproportionate Share Hospital (DSH) program provides essential financial assistance to hospitals that care for our nation’s most vulnerable populations — children, impoverished, disabled and elderly.
+These hospitals also provide critical community services, such as trauma and burn care, maternal and child health, high-risk neonatal care and disaster preparedness resources.
+Congress reduced Medicaid DSH payments in the Affordable Care Act (ACA), reasoning that hospitals would care for fewer uninsured patients as health coverage expanded.
+However, those coverage increases have not yet been fully realized.
 In addition, this year will be a difficult transition for the Medicaid program, as states institute processes to determine which current Medicaid beneficiaries should remain on the program when the maintenance of effort provisions related to the public health emergency expire.

 The Medicaid DSH payment reductions are scheduled to be implemented on Oct.
 1, 2023 when $8 billion in reductions take effect.

 Congress should provide relief from the Medicaid DSH cuts in fiscal year (FY) 2024 given the vital need for the program.
 The AHA supports H.R.
 2665, bipartisan legislation to delay the pending Medicaid DSH cuts for two years.

 - The Medicaid DSH program, since its inception in the early 1980s, provides vital financial support to hospitals that serve the nation’s most vulnerable populations.
 This includes lowincome patients, the uninsured and those with health care coverage that is insufficient to meet their health care needs.